Tours

 The Smelter Experience

-The hearths and furnaces may be cool, the buildings quiet and contemplative, but this is a chance to step back into history and see where just under 1 BILLION pounds of copper were processed, helping America grow from a largely agricultural nation to an industrial powerhouse.
-Much of the machinery from the 1890s and earlier are intact, including Corliss steam engines, as well as the casting plant.
+Visitors will explore various buildings and machinery from the 1890s that played a major role in America becoming an industrial powerhouse.
+The hearths and furnaces may be cool, the buildings quiet and contemplative, but this is a chance to step back in time and see where nearly 1 billion pounds of copper was processed.
+You’ll learn about the final steps involved in moving copper from ore to finished product, which helped America grow from a largely agricultural nation to an industrial powerhouse.
+Much of the machinery from the 1890s and earlier is intact, including Corliss steam engines, as well as the casting wheel.
 The smelter was a major investment for Quincy, helping the company achieve its reputation as “Old Reliable” in the industry.

 Image of Quincy Smelter from across the canal in Houghton, MI